xenit-eu/dynamic-extensions-for-alfresco/documentation/DE_Specific_Extension_Deps.md

 The reason for this is dynamic loading of classes that the bnd tool can not detect from your compiled .class files.

-The Gradle plugin sets the `instruction 'DynamicImport-Package', '*'` by default since DE 1.3.
+The Gradle plugin sets the `'DynamicImport-Package': '*'` by default when no `Import-Package` header is present.

 This means that, if you did not override the `Import-Package` instruction, the classes need to be added to the system classpath: `WEB-INF/lib`.